sandialabs/pyscan/Git_Best_Practices.md

     copying the hash of the commit you want to return to.
 Once you are SURE you have copied the correct hash you can reset your current progress to that corresponding commit with the command: git reset hash-here

-    Another alternative for resetting your current state to a remote branches state is to use the commands: git fetch origin
+    Another alternative for resetting your current state to a remote branch's state is to use the commands: git fetch origin
     git reset --hard origin/branch-name

-    Again, it is a good idea to save your current branches state first using: git commit -am "Saving my work, just in case" git branch my-saved-work
+    Again, it is a good idea to save your current branch's state first using: git commit -am "Saving my work, just in case" git branch my-saved-work